 3. Water Leaks from the Purifier

 If you notice water pooling near or dripping from the unit, this is another troubleshooting problem.
-This can be caused by loose connections, worn-out O-rings, or cracked filter housing could be the major culprit behind this cause.
+This can be caused by loose connections, worn-out O-rings, or a cracked filter housing, which could be the major culprit behind this issue.
 Try to turn off the purifier and inspect all the tubing and joints.
 Also, make sure to tighten any loose fittings and replace any damaged parts.
-But if you still notice there are any leaks, contact a technician.
+But if you still notice any leaks, contact a technician.

 4. RO Unit is Noisy